brooklynrail/brooklynrail-platform/content/events/2023/05/womxn-life-freedom-pt-iii.md

 deck: Featuring Aytak Akbari-Dibavar, Shokoofeh Defuli, Katayoun Keshavarzi, and Morehshin Allahyari, with Persis M. Karim
-summary: Lawyer and educator Aytak Akbari-Dibavar, artist and writer Shokoofeh Dezfuli, and writer Katayoun Keshavarzi join artist Morehshin Allahyari for the final installment of the WOMXN, LIFE, FREEDOM series.
+summary: Lawyer and educator Aytak Akbari-Dibavar, artist and writer Shokoofeh Dezfuli, and writer and translator Katayoun Keshavarzi join artist Morehshin Allahyari for the final installment of the WOMXN, LIFE, FREEDOM series.
 We conclude with a poetry reading by Persis M. Karim.
 people:
   - person: aytak-dibavar
   - person: shokoofeh-dezfuli
+  - person: katayoun-keshavarzi
   - person: morehshin-allahyari
 poets:
   - person: persis-m-karim